-Oxygen is essential for living organisms as it allows the production of energy from organic matter.
-Paradoxically, oxygen can also be cause harm because other processes, such as cellular respiration or defence mechanisms continually produce very reactive oxygen species, among which the so-called free radicals, all displaying highly oxidative properties that are considered to be toxic for the organism.
+Oxygen is vital because it allows the production of energy from organic matter.
+Paradoxically, oxygen can also be harmful: physiological processes such as cellular respiration or protective mechanisms of the body constantly produce highly reactive oxygen compounds, including free radicals, all highly toxic.

-In addition to a series of single analyses Laboratoires Réunis offers the following laboratory profile for the detection of oxidative stress:
+Laboratoires Réunis offers, in addition to a wide range of individual analyses, the following laboratory diagnostic profiles for the detection of oxidative stress: